yifanwww/template-electron-react/README.md

-# template-electron-create-react-app
+# template-electron-cra

-A template project for developing electron application by react (create-react-app), with using redux and typescript.
+A template project for developing electron application by react (CRA), with using redux and typescript.

 You can create your own project by importing this template project.